Academic freedom: response to IUA statement (Paddy Healy)

 Following persistent work by the IFUT Branch, the Board of Trinity College has already issued a declaration in support of academic freedom and tenure in December 2010

-We therefore call now on the governing authorities of all academic institutions to dissociate themselves from the IUA statement and to issue a similar declaration.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+We therefore call now on the governing authorities of all academic institutions to dissociate themselves from the IUA statement and to issue a similar declaration.higher education, university comment below, or link to this permanent URL from your own site.